vergeman/pit-trader/model/README.md

 Models are set to operate within docker environment using a running Jupyter server.

+Logistic Regression is current model used by game.

 NB: Jupyter server will start, but logs may be displaced by the connected front end node game.
 Query the container logs separately to get the jupyter URL with access token.